 Owner’s cabin behind the wheelhouse option:

-This option fits amazingly well into the skylounge space.
+This option fit amazingly well into the skylounge space.
 There was no need to modify the wheelhouse layout.
-The largest difference is that there are no walk-in closets.
-However, the total actual hanging locker and drawer space is almost exactly the same.
+The largest difference is there is no walk in closets; however the total actual hanging locker and draw space is almost exactly the same.
 The king size bed is the same and there is a large raised settee to starboard.
-The master head has his and her sinks, a separate toilet room and either an extra large shower or a full size tub (Jacuzzi) / shower.
+The master head has his and her sinks, a separate toilet room and either an extra large shower of a full size tub (Jacuzzi) / shower.
 The aft pilothouse deck now becomes a private deck for the owner.
-Depending on the layout chosen for the main deck, we have movee the two freezers down, which creates additional room for comfortable chairs or lounge chairs.
+Depending on the layout chosen for the main deck, we have move the two freezers down, which creates additional room for comfortable chairs or lounge chairs.

 The owner cabin up layout creates the opportunity for 3 optional layouts for the main deck.